 That said, the island does experience a rainy season and there’s a distinction between the hotter and cooler times of year.
 The best time for a honeymoon in Jamaica depends on other factors too, like whether or not you’re tied to a specific time of year or intent on keeping costs down.

-The dry season runs from December through April and is peak tourist season in the region.
+The dry season runs from December through April and is the peak tourist season in the region.
 The wet season runs from June to November and is a quieter time tourist-wise.
-In addition there are two shoulder seasons in the spring and autumn when you’re likely to get the best of both worlds.
+In addition, there are two shoulder seasons in the spring and autumn when you’re likely to get the best of both worlds.

 The weather in Jamaica can also vary depending on where you are.
-In the mountainous regions around the Blue Mountains it’s always a little cooler.
+In the mountainous regions around the Blue Mountains, it’s always a little cooler.
 In Kingston, the island’s capital you’ll experience hotter temperatures as it’s away from the cooling coastal breezes.
-Around the tourist resorts in the north and west the trade winds work to temper the heat so it never gets unpleasantly hot.
+Around the tourist resorts in the north and west, the trade winds work to temper the heat so it never gets unpleasantly hot.

 Deciding on the best time for your honeymoon comes down to what you want to do during your stay.
 The dry season is a great time for getting out and exploring as your plans are unlikely to be hampered by rain.
-The low season is a good time to go if you lie it hot temperatures and you don’t mind the risk of rain.
+The low season is a good time to go if you like hot temperatures and you don’t mind the risk of rain.

 Romantic things to do